realworldocaml/book/en/imperative-programming.md

 the final output, and `Out_channel.flush` is called to flush that output to the screen.
-The final flush is not technically required, since the program ends after that instruction, at which point all remaining output will be flushed anyway, but the flush is nonetheless good practice.
+The final flush is not technically required, since the program ends after that instruction, at which point all remaining output will be flushed anyway, but the explicit flush is nonetheless good practice.

 ### Formatted output with `printf`